apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/index.md

 Invoked by `self.trash`.
 Does nothing by default; convenient extension point
 ### afterTrash(*req*, *id*, *callback*) *[api]*
 Invoked by `self.trash`.
 Does nothing by default; convenient extension point
-### deduplicateTrash(*req*, *piece*, *callback*) *[api]*
-After moving pieces to the trash, prefix any fields that have unique indexes so that other pieces are allowed to reuse those usernames, email addresses, etc.
 ### beforeRescue(*req*, *id*, *callback*) *[api]*

 ### afterRescue(*req*, *id*, *callback*) *[api]*

-### deduplicateRescue(*req*, *piece*, *callback*) *[api]*
-When rescuing pieces from the trash, attempt to un-prefix any fields that have unique indexes.
-However, if we then find it's been taken in the meanwhile, leave the prefix in place and leave it up to the user to resolve the issue.
 ### beforeList(*req*, *filters*, *callback*) *[api]*

 ### afterList(*req*, *results*, *callback*) *[api]*